Prapulla1359/mortgage-calculator/README.md

 1. Fill in the Mortgage Amount, Deposit Amount, Interest Rate in % of Mortage Calulator form.

-2. Select the Amortization Period and Payment Frequency from dropdown menu of the form. (the Deposit Amount field is DISABLED - i.e. It calculates (Mortgage Amount minus Deposit Amount).
+2. Select the Amortization Period and Payment Frequency from dropdown menu of the form.
+(Loan Amount field is DISABLED - i.e. It calculates (Mortgage Amount minus Deposit Amount).

 3. On change of any input data (tab out of fields), the calculator calculates the mortgage payment and displays the mortgage Monthly Payment in the header section (highlighted).